 As for "lord means baal" it, too, is backwards.
 Baal (which, by the way, is a term applied to YHWH in Scripture in Hosea 2:16, among other places) simply means "lord" or "owner" and in some contexts also means "husband."
 For the Shem Qadosh Version, I preferred to translate baal as "owner" rather than "master" in order to differentiate it from the Hebrew "adon."
 So as mentioned with "lars" so too does "baal" mean "lord/master/owner."
 Merely titles, not references to false gods.

 Simply put, a lot of these theories lack any real research and scholarship.
 It is akin to me saying that the Hebrew name of the Book of Genesis, Bereshit, is actually a slang term referring to human excrement (given the last four letters of Bereshit).
 Is this true?
 Not at all.
 Just because a word in one language sounds like a word in another language, does not mean they are related.
-Sometimes they are, but most times they are not.
 Just because, in English, "Zeus" sounds (and almost looks) like "Sous" does NOT mean they are related.

 This article is already longer than I intended, so I'll end here.
-Simply put, the conclusion of this article is this: "Jesus" is not our Savior's Name.
-However, it is not some pagan conglomeration of "hail Zeus" or "the horse."
+Simply put, the conclusion is this: "Jesus" is not our Savior's Name.
+However, it is not some pagan conglomeration of "hail Zeus" or "the horse" or "earth pig."
 The Greek name "Iesous" actually predates Yeshua's earthly ministry by well over a hundred years.
-HOWEVER, when translating the English Bibles, at the very least His name should have been rendered the same as Iesous was elsewhere: Joshua (or even Jeshua).
+HOWEVER, when translating Bibles into English today, at the very least His name should have been rendered the same as Iesous was elsewhere: Joshua (or even Jeshua).
 So the fault lies in the English translators, who chose to keep the name "Jesus" even knowing that it was more accurate to use "Joshua" or "Jeshua."
-However, again, this does not mean that the Greek Iesous pays homage to Zeus.
+However, again, this does not mean that the Greek Iesous pays homage to Zeus or anything else.

 "Lord" is an Old English word derived from an old Germanic word, which actually has a lot of cultural history behind it.
 This word is, strikingly enough, a rather good English description of YHWH Elohim.
 However, it is not His Name.
 I think THAT is the important understanding to have: He HAS A NAME!
 It is not "Lord" or "God."
 He has many TITLES, but only one Name: יהוה.

 Adonai did not derive from Adonis, but Adonis derived from Adonai.
-The pagans took many names and titles and applied them to their gods at a later date, should we abandon them all as well?
-But what is more, is that Adonai is used to describe YHWH IN THE SCRIPTURES!
+The pagans took many names and titles and applied them to their gods at a later date; should we abandon them all as well?
+The pagans had a god named Adon, El, Baal, etc. and each of these words are applied to YHWH in the Scriptures.
+That is the takeaway here: just because pagans did something, does not make that something inherently evil.
+If it did, sacrifice would be evil.
+Prayer would be evil.
+Even sleeping, eating, and breathing would be evil.

 But, I digress.
-I know most people will disagree with me on this.
-However, I just hope that you actually do your own independent research, and not simply rely on the words of people like Lew White or CJ Koster or any of them.
+I know most people reading this will still take issue with it.
+However, I hope that you actually do your own independent research, and not simply rely on the words of people like Lew White or CJ Koster or any of them.
 Look it up yourself, in some well-documented sources.
+If you're reading a book or article by someone (myself included), check THEIR SOURCES.
+Just because someone cites a source does not mean it is accurate.
 There is quite a bit of false information out there.

 Be Berean.
 Shalom.